A comprehensive guide to professional development: a roadmap to career development

 • 360 degree feedback: The coachee receives feedback from colleagues, superiors and subordinates, which helps him or her to get an overall picture of his or her own performance.

-• Resource map: The individual assesses what internal and external resources are available to support his/her development.
+• Resource map: The individual assesses what internal and external resources are available to support its development.

 • SMART objective: When setting objectives, they are specific, measurable, achievable, relevant and time-bound.